tldr-pages/tldr/pages/common/mv.md

 `mv {{path/to/source1 path/to/source2 ...}} {{path/to/existing_directory}}`

-- Do not prompt for confirmation before overwriting existing files:
+- Do not prompt ([f]) for confirmation before overwriting existing files:

 `mv --force {{path/to/source}} {{path/to/target}}`